H. M. Nayak

-Harogadde Manappa Nayak (1931 - 10 November 2000) was an academician, writer and folklorist.
+Harogadde Manappa Nayak (1931 - 10 November 2000) was an academic, writer and folklorist.

 Early life and career

-He was born in the village Harogadde, Shimoga district in Karnataka.
+He was born in the village Harogadde, of Theerthahalli Taluk, Shivamogga district in Karnataka.
 He served as a lecturer, and then professor, at the Mysore University, before being appointed the Director of the Kuvempu Institute of Kannada Studies at the university.

 Appointed the Vice-chancellor of Gulbarga University on 2 November 1984, he served until 15 February 1987, when he resigned citing moral responsibility for examination malpractices.

 Death

 Nayak died, following a heart attack, in Mysore in the year 2000, at the age of 69.